Collin Hill

-Collin M. Hill (born October 9, 1997) is an American football quarterback for the Helvetic Guards of the European League of Football (ELF).
-He is a double transfer and played college football at Colorado State as well as South Carolina.
+Collin M. Hill (born October 9, 1997) is an American football quarterback.
+He played college football at Colorado State and South Carolina.

-Early life and high school
+Early life

-Hill grew up in Moore, South Carolina and attended Dorman High School where he played basketball and football.
+Hill grew up in Moore, South Carolina, and attended Dorman High School where he played basketball and football.
 He was named team captain and MVP as a senior in 2015, leading the Cavaliers to the South Carolina state championship game.

 College career

-Colorado State Rams
+Colorado State

-After high school, Hill committed to Colorado State University and the Rams football program.
-There he was starting quarterback but had three season ending injuries.
+After high school, Hill committed to Colorado State University football program.
+In 2016, he gained the starting job after incumbent Nick Stevens was benched.
+A notable game of his was where he threw for 370 yards in a loss to Wyoming.
+Overall, he went 2-2 as a starter in 2016, throwing for 1,096 yards, 8 touchdowns, and 2 interceptions.
+He did not play in the 2017 season.
+In 2018, in his first 5 games, he played during garbage time.
+He started the latter 5 games of that season, overall throwing for 1,387 yards, 7 touchdowns and 7 interceptions.
+In 2019, his final season with Colorado State, he only played the first 3 games of the season, winning one.
+He threw for 837 yards, 8 touchdowns and 2 interceptions.

-South Carolina Gamecocks
+South Carolina

-In 2020 he transferred to the University of South Carolina and being named starting quarterback instead of Ryan Hilinski.
+In 2020, he transferred to the University of South Carolina and was named the starting quarterback over Ryan Hilinski.

 Professional career

 Cincinnati Bengals

-Hill was undrafted and later signed as a free agent by the Cincinnati Bengals.
-He then was cut and didn't made the 55-man roster.
+Hill went undrafted in the 2021 NFL Draft and later signed as a free agent by the Cincinnati Bengals.
+After the preseason, he was cut and failed to make the 53-man roster.